RosterElf Logo

 Consequence: Safety risks, regulatory penalties, reputational damage

 Prevention: Verify high-risk certifications with issuing bodies.
-Check official registers.
+Check AHPRA, Safe Work Australia, and state licence registers.

 Poor record keeping

-Consequence: Unable to demonstrate compliance during audits or inspections
+Consequence: Unable to demonstrate compliance during audits or Fair Work inspections

-Prevention: Maintain centralised register.
+Prevention: Maintain a centralised register.
 Store copies of all certifications.
-Document verification.
+Document verification checks.
+See our guide on conducting an HR compliance audit .

 VERIFIED RATINGS